2013 Handbook of Accreditation (Revised 2021)

 The Institutional Report

-Overview: The institutional report is based on the findings of the institution’s self-study and, with the exception of an institution-specific theme, must include the components described below.
-However, the institution may structure its report in the way it finds best suited to tell its story, reordering and perhaps combining these components as needed.
-A suggested order for the components follows:
+Overview: The institutional report is based on the findings of the institution’s self-study and, with the exception of an institution-specific theme, must include the components described below in the order shown.

 - Introduction: Institutional Context; Response to Previous Commission Actions